countable-web/open-source-corporation/getting_started/TRELLO.md

 ### Moving cards between columns

-A diagram shows how cards can move from conception to completion [here](https://drive.google.com/open?id=1oBP3EALKOD2OkGpdAvIC9aNfSJ25E2rh).
+A diagram shows how cards can move from conception to completion [here](https://drive.google.com/drive/u/2/folders/18l75uP6wDwx8YITlCF5V7zBbCSEHall8).

-### Client Progress Awareness
+### Progress Awareness

-It's essential to maintain our clients informed about our current progress on particular tasks, so our professional relationship is strengthened and trust is built.
+**It's essential to maintain our clients informed about our current progress** on particular tasks, so our professional relationship is strengthened and trust is built.
 For this objective, we suggest that you:
 1) Take screenshots of finished progress (when applicable) and post on your trello ticket.
 2) Use checklists for keeping track of what's being done.
 3) Use of an "Ongoing..." tag, on the ticket that you're currently working on.